-There are a lot of misinformation on this topic, with many of the ‘so-called’ gurus who say that medium, strong or very strong blue fluorescence won’t cause a diamond to look milky or take up an oily appearance only in the exception of very rare cases.
+There is a lot of misinformation on this topic.
+Many ‘so-called’ gurus say that medium, strong or very strong blue fluorescence won’t make a diamond look milky or take up an oily appearance and that even if it does, it is only in the exception of very rare cases.

 And where does all these misinformation stem from?
 It goes all the way back to this report by GIA on a study performed with visual examinations.
 I strongly encourage you to download the study and read it yourself as we will be making regular references to this article.
 Some very contradictory statements were made and I believe many people who read the report were misled by the way the study was worded and explained.

 The report itself is 16 pages long and admittedly, isn’t the most exciting paper most people would devote 1 or 2 hours of their time to.
 Because of this, I highly doubt that people guilty of spreading the misinformation had read through the entire study, fully understand it and thought about the results/findings in a critical manner.

 Now, I come from a background in science and research where my previous job requires me to pour over statistics and read scientific journals all the time.
 Outside the laboratory, I am your typical geek who spends a lot of time studying and researching on specific topics.
 Unlike most people, I have a huge appetite for boring journals and can dissect information with the skills developed from my previous work experience.

 For the record, here are the extracted sentences causing the misinformation.

 Without singling out any other online resources, whenever the topic of haziness or transparency in relation to fluorescence is brought up, this GIA study would usually be quoted.

 Along with it usually follows bad advice that the consumer won’t have to worry about any cloudiness or undesirable appearances of a diamond with medium or strong fluorescence.